 - Chemical vapors

-The pre-filter is a thin, mesh material which attaches to the HEPA filter using a type of Velcro attachment.
-It’s easily removed and can be vacuumed to remove dust or hair build up.
+The pre-filter is a thin, mesh material that attaches to the HEPA filter using a type of Velcro attachment.
+It’s easily removed and can be vacuumed to remove dust or hair buildup.

 GermGuardian uses a true HEPA filter meaning it performs to the HEPA standard: a whopping 99.97% of particles passing through it down to 0.3 microns in size are trapped.